LLNL/scr/doc/rst/users/api.rst

 such as computing redundancy data.

 In the sections below, we show the function prototypes for C and Fortran.
-Applications written in C should include ":code:`scr.h`", and Fortran applications should include ":code:`scrf.h`".
+Applications written in C should include :code:`scr.h`, and Fortran applications should include :code:`scrf.h`.
 Unless otherwise noted, all functions return :code:`SCR_SUCCESS` if successful.

 Startup and Shutdown API